val314159/christophergs.github.io/_posts/2016-11-27-python-json.md

 ```

 If I wanted to decode my serialized Python list, I would use the reverse process (note that there is a nasty
-gotcha with reversing the process when the object in question is a dictionary,[read the docs](https://docs.python.org/3/library/json.html)):
+gotcha with reversing the process when the object in question is a dictionary, [read the docs](https://docs.python.org/3/library/json.html)):

 ```buildoutcfg
 decoded_list = json.loads(serialized_list)